 Who made the glass into bowls and cups?

-These traders sold the big blocks of glass to glass-workers who made it into useful things.
+Traders sold the big blocks of glass from Syria and Egypt to glass-workers who made it into useful things.
 There were big centers of glass production not only in Phoenicia but also further west in modern Köln (northern Germany) and other places around the Roman Empire.

 Some of these glass-makers may have been travelers.
 They came to a city, set up a temporary glass kiln, turned out a few batches of glass bowls and cups and sold them, and then moved on to another town.

 Did the Romans use glass in their windows?